GetStream/vg/README.md

 $ vg activate example --full-isolation
 ```

+This will cause the workspace to use full isolation import mode each time it is
+activated in the future.
+So there's no need to specify the
+`--full-isolation` flag on each activation afterwards.

 #### With `bindfs` installed

 If you have [`bindfs`](http://bindfs.org/) installed the issues you will run